Abishang21/Aircraft-Risks-Analysis/README.md

 **Recommendations**

-Based on the insights above the leadership team should consider the following actions:
+Based on the uncovered insights above the leadership team should consider the following actions:

-1. Train pilots better by using flight simulators to help them practice flying in different weather conditions and avoid mistakes.

-2. Choose safer planes by using aircraft models with fewer accidents, like Abernathy and Robert John for high risk operations.
+1. Despite some aircraft makes being widely used, choosing safer models like Abernathy, 777, and Robert John can minimize accidents in high-risk operations, reduce maintenance costs and enhance an airline's reputation.

-3. Consider investing in aircraft models with lower accident rates and higher safety records  as identified in the bottom 10 list.
+2. Look to invest in aircraft models with lower accident rates as identified in the bottom 10 list to cut operational costs and lower repair expenses.

-4. Pick planes with good safety features by using aircraft that protect passengers better in case of an accident.

-5. Improve landing  safety by adding better landing technology and giving pilots extra training to prevent landing accidents.
+3. With many accidents happening in good weather, pilot training should emphasize human factors such as decision-making, fatigue management, and situational awareness to reduce preventable errors.

+4. Re-evaluate safety checks and operational protocols in clear weather to prevent overconfidence and maintain consistent safety standards.

+5. Push for enhanced pilot simulator training to better prepare pilots for handling accidents caused by bad weather hence improving overall flight safety.

+6. Continue investing in advanced weather monitoring systems to provide real-time updates to pilots, improving preparedness and reducing weather-related incidents.

+7. With landing accidents being a major concern, upgrading landing technology and providing extra pilot training can improve safety and reduce costly damages.

-6. Improve takeoff safety by upgrading aircraft systems and providing pilots with additional training to handle takeoff challenges.
+8. Improve takeoff safety by upgrading aircraft systems and providing pilots with additional training to handle takeoff challenges.